 This 24Genetics Health Report could make a real difference in your wellbeing

 Our genetic information is key to making some of the most important decisions in our lives.
 There are diseases that we can prevent, and our DNA can help us to identify them.
 Prevention and early diagnosis can multiply success ratios by 5 to 10 times.
 Your genomics will tell you where you should focus.
 By analyzing your genetic map, we obtain essential information so that you can make the best decisions regarding your health and wellbeing.

 There is a lot of useful information in this Genetic Test, allowing you to prevent the transmission of several monogenic diseases to your future children.
 Some of these diseases may be present in your genes and, even if you do not suffer them, they may develop in your children or grandchildren.
 With the genetic map, we can identify some of these diseases so that we can prevent them, or you can enjoy the peace of mind of knowing that you do not carry those genes.
-Your genetic map will also help your doctor to prescribe the most suitable drugs, because you will know which ones are best for you, based on your genetic predisposition.
+Your genetic map will also help buy now our doctor to prescribe the most suitable drugs, because you will know which ones are best for you, based on your genetic predisposition.

 This 24Genetics Panel is one of the most advanced tests on the market.
 It employs the latest Illumina technology and can give us a considerable amount of highly reliable information.